qgis/QGIS-Documentation/source/user_manual/introduction/general_tools.rst

 #.
 Press |browsebutton| to look for another project from the Alaska dataset.
 #.
 Select the project file grassland.
 You can see the content of the project (see figure_embed_dialog_).
 #.
 Press :kbd:`Ctrl` and klick on the layers grassland and regions.
-   The layers are embedded in the map legend and the map view now (see figure... ).
+   The layers are embedded in the map legend and the map view now (see figure_view_embedded_ ).

 .. _figure_embed_dialog: